 Mary-Jane Holmes has lived and worked as a teacher, editor and translator in many places including Spain, France and Switzerland.
 Since 2009, she’s been chief editor of Fish Publishing, Ireland.
 She is creative director at the Casa-Ana writing retreat in southern Spain and editorial consultant at The Well Review.
 Her debut poetry collection, Heliotrope with Matches and Magnifying Glass, is published by Pindrop Press.
 Irish Poet Dave Lordan has described her as "perhaps the most convincingly rural and at the same time convincingly contemporary English poet since Ted Hughes".
 Winner of the 2017 Bridport Poetry Prize, the Martin Starkie Poetry Prize, the Bedford International Poetry Prize and the 2014 Dromineer Fiction Prize, her other publication credits include Mslexia, The Journal of Compressed Creative Arts, Prole, The Tishman Review, The Lonely Crowd and The Best Small Fictions Anthology 2016 and 2018.
 She has a Master of Studies in Creative Writing from Kellogg College, Oxford (with distinction).
 She is guest editor of Jinny Fisher's poetry pamphlet The Escapologist.Website: www.mary-janeholmes.com

 Based in the West Midlands but publishing authors from across the U.K., V. Press is very grateful for invaluable support and advice from literature development agency Writing West Midlands.
 Also to Jane Commane at Nine Arches Press for her encouragement and publishing insights.

-V. Press is very very delighted to be working with a University of Birmingham Post-Graduate Cultural Intern in partnership with Writing West Midlands from October 2018-February 2019.
+V. Press was very very delighted to work with Kibriya Mehrban as a University of Birmingham Post-Graduate Cultural Intern in partnership with Writing West Midlands.